A photo taken by student JonAnthony Dangler shows a canal lined with residential buildings in Spain.

 • Meet with advisor with CAPP Degree Evaluation and Request for Off-Campus Study Approval Form to discuss YCP course equivalencies.
 Please have a list of the classes you wish to take a broad as well as descriptions of each course, and, if possible, course syllabi

-• Submit completed Off-Campus Study Approval Form to Study Abroad Center with course descriptions and syllabi.
-Note: if you are seeking HIPI credit for any course you plan to take abroad, you should notify your advisor and the Study Abroad Center.
+• Note: if you are seeking GenNext credit for any course you plan to take abroad, you should notify your advisor and the Study Abroad Center when you submit the form.

 • Complete final York College requirements.